coderbeez/qwerty/README.md

 ### Manual Testing

-Throughout the development process Chrome developer tools were used to test for responsiveness on various screen sizes.
-After deployment android and iOS mobiles were used to test for functionality and layout, and Chrome, Edge and Firefox browsers to identify bugs.
+Throughout the development process Chrome was used to test for functionality and Chrome developer tools for layout and responsiveness on various screen sizes.
+Once deployed, the site was also tested on Edge, Firefox and Safari browers and on both android and iOS mobiles.

-After sign-off, structured manual testing of the site was carried out in various browsers and screens sizes.
-Detailed plans were followed to ensure code was fully tested.
-The order and languages tested was varied to minic user paths.
+After sign-off, structured manual testing of the site was carried out on various browsers and screens sizes.
+Detailed plans were followed to ensure code was thoroughly tested.
+The order and languages tested was varied to minic user paths and ensure UX user stories were covered.

 **Distraction & User Management**